A Research Study to Investigate the Use of Artificial Intelligence to Improve Breast Cancer Screening

 Second, a final testing database containing only de-identified information will be created and stored at the University of Cambridge.
 This database will be the same as the key database except all the information that could be used to identify someone (name, address, date of birth, NHS number, etc) will be removed.
 The testing database will contain the de-identified mammogram images, clinical information relating to the image and unique study ID for each woman.
 It is this de-identified database that will then be used for testing the AI algorithms.

 How will the different AI algorithms be tested and assessed?

 Many AI algorithms have been developed by universities and computer software experts following recent technological advances.
 A number of the most advanced of these AI algorithms will be tested on the de-identified final testing database.

 Our work will also aim to highlight the performance and limitations of each AI algorithm, which is vital for clinicians to understand how to use them effectively in future real-world practice.

 The de-identified final testing database for research will be stored at University of Cambridge.
-All our studies testing the AI algorithms and the analysis of the results will take place there as well.
-The database will be governed by a Database Access Committee who will oversee all uses of this database.
+All of our studies testing the AI algorithms and the analysis of the results will take place at the University of Cambridge.

 Phone: 01223 348937

 - Artificial intelligence.
 More detail about the development of such algorithms can be found at EPSRC Centre for Mathematical Imaging in Healthcare (CMIH) https://www.cmih.maths.cam.ac.uk/projects/multi-task-transfer-learning-deep-convolutional-neural-network-automatic-classification-mammography/